 Ligier European Series: Maximum tension for the final in Portimão

-The Ligier European Series wrapped up its sixth season in style on the challenging Portimao circuit, delivering two final races filled with suspense and emotion.
+The Ligier European Series wrapped up its fifth season in style on the challenging Portimao circuit, delivering two final races filled with suspense and emotion.
 The titles were decided right up until the checkered flag.
 Team Virage secured the championship title with Haydn Chance and Theo Micouris behind the wheel of the #1 car, claiming their third consecutive title.
 In the JS2 R category, Pegasus Racing clinched the JS2 R title with the #29 crew of David Caussanel and Julien Schell.

 Nineteen cars for the final round at Portimao